 Kindergarten Math Explorations and Advanced Math in grades 1-5 provide differentiated instruction in mathematics for high ability learners through accelerated and enriched math experiences, aligned with above grade level mathematics standards and expectations.

-To be identified as high ability, students must earn the required score on an achievement, ability, or qualitative assessment as outlined in the High Ability Handbook.
+To be identified as high ability, students must earn the required score on an achievement, ability, or qualitative assessment.

 An Advanced Mathematics sequence of study is offered for students who have mastered their grade level standards and are prepared to be accelerated to the next course (one year above grade level).
 Students in this sequence of study complete Algebra I in eighth grade and earn high school credit.
 To qualify for Advanced Mathematics courses, students must earn the required scores on a standardized achievement assessment, such as NWEA, district end-of-course assessments and course grades.